-Ipswich Village is defined on the IP-One Area inset policies map as a focus for regeneration in the west of IP-One.
-The Council's vision for Ipswich Village is a mixed-use neighbourhood of residential use, open spaces and main town centre uses, excluding retail, where they accord with Core Strategy review policy DM22.
+The Portman Quarter is defined on the IP-One Area inset policies map as a focus for regeneration in the west of IP-One.
+The Council's vision for the Portman Quarter is a mixed-use neighbourhood of residential use, open spaces and main town centre uses, excluding retail, where they accord with Core Strategy Review policy DM30.

-- 5.29 Ipswich Village has undergone a significant amount of change already with new office, court and residential uses replacing older industries through developments such as the County Court, Voyage, Endeavour House and Grafton House.
-The Council wishes this regeneration to continue and, to this effect, allocations for development within the area are made elsewhere in this plan. - 5.30 The east part of Ipswich Village lies within the town centre boundary where main town centre uses such as offices and leisure are permitted.
-The Princes Street corridor, part of which lies within Ipswich Village, gained Enterprise
+- 5.30 Ipswich Village is an area focused on the Portman Road football ground and has be re-named 'the Portman Quarter' to reflect this key leisure facility and align with the Ipswich Vision document.
+The area has undergone a significant amount of change already with new office, court and residential uses replacing older industries through developments such as the County Court, Voyage, Endeavour House and Grafton House.
+The Council wishes this regeneration to continue and, to this effect, allocations for development within the area are made elsewhere in this plan. - 5.31 The east part of the Portman Quarter lies within the town centre boundary where main town centre uses such as offices and leisure are permitted.
+The Princes Street corridor, part of which lies within Ipswich Village, gained Enterprise Zone status in 2015.
+The western part of the area is identified as an Opportunity Area through Chapter 6 of this plan.